 I have since move into a rented 1 bedroom flat with my boyfriend.
 Despite there still not being too much we can do with the place, the clean slate of white walls and bright lightening is worlds away from student living.
 My previous north-facing bedroom was as dark as a cave!

 The small interiors project I decided to embark on has been to redecorate my bedside table.
 As the other side of the bed is against the wall, it was just the one table I have had to redo.
 Wanting to be as sustainable as possible, the items I’ve chosen were either from small businesses or using items I already own.
 So, continue reading to see my ideas behind my little rejig!

 As you can see the ‘before’ of the bedside was plain with not much colour.
-The lamp has been well loved having been bought back in 2017 for university – its lasted me very well.
-Not wanting to wasteful throw it away, a few weeks back I actually up cycled it and moved it to the living (post here to see the difference!)
+The lamp has been well-loved having been bought back in 2017 for university – it lasted me very well.
+Not wanting to wasteful throw it away, a few weeks back I actually upcycled it and moved it to the living (post here to see the difference!)

 .. and here we have it!
 My new side table.
 I’m so pleased with how it turned out as it didn’t require a whole lot of ‘stuff’.
 The print by Natalia Bagniewska really brings my side-table to life with the orange working well with the terracotta.

 The lamp I chose turned out a little smaller than my clock.
-It seeming odd when placed straight onto the table.
-Instead I elevated it slightly with an old book I’ve owned for years, bring it above the clock (which I feel works so much better!)
+It seemed odd when placed straight onto the table.
+Instead, I elevated it slightly with an old book I’ve owned for years, bringing it above the clock (which I feel works so much better!)